What is leveraged trading?

 What is a leveraged buy and a leveraged sell best described as?

-A leveraged buy is a type of a trade that will likely make a profit in a rising market and make a loss in a falling market.
+A leveraged buy is a type of trade that will likely make a profit in a rising market and make a loss in a falling market.

 Whereas, a leveraged sell is a type of a trade that will likely make a profit in a falling market and make a loss in a rising market.

-Example of a leveraged buy
+Examples of a leveraged buy

 If you open a new Bitcoin leveraged buy position at 2x leverage, and the price of Bitcoin goes up 10%, your margin percentage will be higher than 50%.